MithrilJS/mithril.js/docs/stream.md

 }
 ```

 The problem with this implementation is that it can only be used with a number.
-However it's possible that whatever logic produces a value for `a` could also produce an error state (wrapped in a Maybe or an Either from a library like [Sanctuary](https://github.com/sanctuary-js/sanctuary) or [Ramda-Fantasy](https://github.com/ramda/ramda-fantasy)), or it could be a Mithril.js stream, or a [Flyd](https://github.com/paldepind/flyd) stream, etc. Ideally, we wouldn't want to write a similar version of the same function for every possible type that `a` could have and we wouldn't want to be writing wrapping/unwrapping/error handling code repeatedly.
+However it's possible that whatever logic produces a value for `a` could also produce an error state (wrapped in a Maybe or an Either from a library like [Sanctuary](https://github.com/sanctuary-js/sanctuary) or [Ramda-Fantasy](https://github.com/ramda/ramda-fantasy)), or it could be a Mithril.js stream, a [Flyd](https://github.com/paldepind/flyd) stream, etc. Ideally, we wouldn't want to write a similar version of the same function for every possible type that `a` could have and we wouldn't want to be writing wrapping/unwrapping/error handling code repeatedly.

 This is where Fantasy Land can help.
 Let's rewrite that function in terms of a Fantasy Land algebra: